 5. THE MAX AND LIZ SERIES — Epic Order of the Seven 8 Book Series

 Wit, Whimsy, Heartache, Tragedy, Triumph, and Biblical Truth.
-A magical adventure of animals traveling worldwide and bringing the stories of the Bible to life in a unique and fun way that will captivate your child’s imagination.
+A magical adventure of animals traveling worldwide and bringing the stories of the Bible to life in a unique and fun way that will captivate the imagination of young readers.
+These delightful animals are sure to become some of your child’s favorite characters.

 The Ark, the Reed, and the Fire Cloud — Max, a Scottish terrier, takes his usual morning trot down to the loch where he hears a mysterious Voice humming in the reeds saying, “Come to Me…follow the fire cloud.”
 He embarks on an unknown journey from Scotland, meeting other animals along the way including Liz, a brilliant, petite black cat from France.
 Max and Liz become the brave leaders for their group, and eventually, for the entire ark.